peopleware/openapi/resource/search-and-to-many-associations.md

   - `structureVersion`: an integer describing the version of this data structure
   - `discriminator`: the type of represented resource

-- `referenced`: Dictionary of property names to canonical URIs of other resources.
-The search document of the referenced resources will be spliced into the content by the search topic handler.
-When the search index document for the referenced resources is updated, the search index document for the represented resource needs to be updated too.
+- `embed`: Dictionary of property names to canonical URIs of other resources.
+Information from the search index document of the referenced resources will be embedded into this search index document by the search topic handler.
+When the search index document of which information is embedded is updated, the search index document for the represented resource needs to be updated too.

 The `content` is, more or less, what will be returned to a client when a search matches.
 The client uses the `content` to show search results quickly, without additional service calls.
 The `content` contains the `discriminator`, so the